simone-sanfratello/log-segment/README.md

 [![NPM](https://nodei.co/npm-dl/log-segment.png)](https://nodei.co/npm/log-segment/)

+## Why another logger tool?

+The target of this tool is to have a lightweight togger to quickly enable and disable segments and levels.
+Also provide a custom transport for level and segment.

+I want to go fast -> use pino
+I want to be cool -> use npmlog

+## Example
+...

-## w.i.p.
+## API
+...

-### TODO
+### TODO / Roadmap

-timestamp, chrono
+- timestamp, chrono
-custom format
+- custom format
-api docs
+- custom transport by segment and level: console, file, stream, email (sms, telegram...)
-browser version
+- browser version
-npm publish
+- npm publish

-transporter: pino, npmlog, winston, log
+- ? support workers (as transport)
+  - pino
+  - npmlog
+  - winston
+  - log

 ## License